-The Group has assessed that no inventories is required to be written down, however certain inventories amounting to RM1,825,000 (2020: RM5,968,000) has been written off during the financial year on a case by case basis.
+The Group has assessed that no inventories is required to be written down or written off during the financial year ended 31 March 2022.
+Certain inventories amounting to RM1,825,000 has been written off during the financial year ended 31 March 2021 on a case by case basis.